Eliastik/page-shadow/README.md

 ````
 npm i -g gulp
 ````
-The compilation need the following npm packages (which will be created in the project directory): gulp (local), gulp-clean, gulp-crx-pack, gulp-rename et gulp-zip.
+The compilation need the following npm packages (which will be created in the project directory): gulp (local), gulp-clean, gulp-crx-pack and gulp-zip.

 To install these packages, run the following command:
 ````
-npm install gulp gulp-clean gulp-crx-pack gulp-rename gulp-zip --save-dev
+npm install gulp gulp-clean gulp-crx-pack gulp-zip --save-dev
 ````
 Then to compile:
 ````